 Under Alternative 4 (Appendix 3.17-C, Figure 9), HSR tracks would be blended with Caltrain tracks at grade in the approach to the SPRR Depot, and 27-foot-tall OCS poles would be installed within the Caltrain and HSR right-of-way.
 The new HSR right-of-way would employ the existing rail overpass that crosses West Santa Clara Street, which is a character-defining feature of the historical resource.
 However, some of the existing station rail tracks would be reconfigured.
-HSR trains would use the two center platforms of the station, which would be extended to the south to reach a length of between 1.390 and 1.470 feet.
+HSR trains would use the two center platforms of the station, which would be extended to the south to reach a length of between 1,390 and 1,470 feet.
 As under the other three alternatives, a new HSR station facility would be built west of the existing historic depot building.
-The HSR station facility would have a smaller footprint than the facility proposed under Alternatives 1, 2, and 3, and would allow a greater distance between its volume and the rear of historic depot building: under Alternative 4, the buildings would not directly abut one another.
+The HSR station facility would have a smaller footprint than the facility proposed under Alternatives 1, 2, and 3, and would allow a greater distance between its volume and the rear of historic depot building; under Alternative 4, the buildings would not directly abut one another.
 The new HSR station facility would wrap around the north and south ends of the historic depot building, and the south wing would require the demotion of the car cleaner's shack.
 The footprint of the new HSR station would also overlap the locations of a portion of the iron fence north of the primary depot building.
 The existing pedestrian concourse crossing underneath the tracks, which is a character-defining feature of the resource, would be abandoned under Alternative 4 but would remain in place.
 The proposed station facility would additionally involve a raised concourse to provide access to the HSR platforms, and vertical circulation paths would require the butterfly sheds located at the station platforms to be removed.
 This alternative would also relocate the current automobile parking lots and transit station north of the SPRR Depot; the transit station would be placed along Cahill, Crandall, and Stover Streets.
-The DDV would remove up to 7 feet and add up to 10 feet of infill to the platforms between tracks 6 and 7 and between tracks 8 and 9 in a 117-foot section on the north end of the station to accommodate track shifts.
-The DDV would add up to 4 feet of infill to the platforms between tracks 6 and 7 and between tracks 8 and 9 in a 92-foot section on the south end of the station to accommodate track shifts.
-These platforms are not historic elements of the Diridon Station.
-The DDV would also add 2 feet of infill on the west side of the platform between tracks 4 and 5, which is not a historic feature.
-The butterfly shelter over the platform is a contributing historic feature, but Alternative 4 already proposes its removal.
-Thus, the track shifts and platform modifications with the DDV would not further affect the character-defining features of the historic Diridon Station.